cerebellamap/Gene2Cere/README.md

 Note: All Python dependency packages are listed in the key resources table.
 We have also provided a YML file named ‘‘Gene2Cere-env.yml’’ in the repository with the minimum environment to run the scripts.

 ## Step2: Input preparation
-Select the path of your input file and obtain the gene expression matrix and the sample information matrix with IDPs would be generated in the example output file '/home/user/Gene2Cere/Output/' which could be changed directly by providing output_dir=yourpath or changed in the Gene2Cere.py
+Select the path of your input file and obtain the gene expression matrix and the sample information matrix with IDPs will be generated in the example output file located in '/home/user/Gene2Cere/Output/'.
+This placement can be changed directly by providing output_dir=yourpath or by changing in the Gene2Cere.py script.

-Note: For the input, either common neuroimaging scan formats (NIfTI - .nii, .nii.gz) can be used.
-It represents the voxel-wise IDPs of the human cerebellum.
-The example input was provided in the “Gene2Cere/Data/Input_example/.”
-The example path is provided as a relative path (e.g., ‘‘Input_example/Input_example.nii’, and the default father file is data_dir, which could be changed directly by providing data_dir=yourpath or changed in the Gene2Cere.py).
+Note: For the input, neuroimaging scan formats supported by nibabel (most commonly NIfTI-1 - .nii, .nii.gz) can be used.
+These files represent the voxel-wise IDPs of the human cerebellum.
+The example input is provided in the “Gene2Cere/Data/Input_example/.”
+The example path is provided as a relative path (e.g., ‘‘Input_example/Input_example.nii’, and the default parent location is data_dir, this can be changed directly by providing data_dir=yourpath or by changing the relevant section in Gene2Cere.py).

     import sys